eriksonJAguiar/bcpshield-framework/README.md

 - **Step 4:**

-a) To build a Off-chain network using the IPFS framework we should following this tutorial [IPFS Tutorial](https://medium.com/@s_van_laar/deploy-a-private-ipfs-network-on-ubuntu-in-5-steps-5aad95f7261b) <br \>
+a) To build a Off-chain network using the IPFS framework we should following this tutorial [IPFS Tutorial](https://medium.com/@s_van_laar/deploy-a-private-ipfs-network-on-ubuntu-in-5-steps-5aad95f7261b)

 b) The configuration has been made in a Linux machine from Google Cloud, but we can use any Linux machine.
-This machine was a master node on IPFS network <br \>
+This machine was a master node on IPFS network

 c) Run the script [ipfs-cli-main.go](https://github.com/eriksonJAguiar/bcshield-architecture/tree/master/ipfs-client) using the command **go run ipfs-cli-main.go**.
 P.s.
-You should change the IPFS IP <br \>
+You should change the IPFS IP

 - **Step 5:**

-a) In Healthcare providers machines you may run components for observer, local database, and privacy methods <br \>
+a) In Healthcare providers machines you may run components for observer, local database, and privacy methods

-b) First, each machine should have installed Docker, golang, and python 3  <br \>
+b) First, each machine should have installed Docker, golang, and python 3

 c) Then, we can run the command to build Docker container for observer.
-In folder [bcshield-hprovider](https://github.com/eriksonJAguiar/bcshield-architecture/tree/master/bcshield-hprovider) run the script **.\init.sh**  <br \>
+In folder [bcshield-hprovider](https://github.com/eriksonJAguiar/bcshield-architecture/tree/master/bcshield-hprovider) run the script **.\init.sh**

 d) This script will be build a docker containers for obsever, MongoDB local, and privacy methods (K-anonymity and Differencial privacy)

 ## Team